 Social commerce, what’s your take?
 Whether you ‘Like’ it or not, it is definitely here to stay.

-Over the last 12 months we have all experienced an accelerated shift towards eCommerce, and as a result a boost in shoppable social commerce.
-Lockdown has led to a 95% sales increase in social selling and marketers are now tapping into its potential to deliver a better and more streamlined online shopping customer journey, enabling fans to browse, shop, and purchase seamlessly, within one connected social media experience.
+Over the last 12 months, we have experienced a shift towards digital and eCommerce.
+As a result, we have seen a boost in shoppable social commerce.
+Lockdown has led to a 95% sales increase in social selling and marketers are now tapping into its potential.
+Brands and marketers are able to deliver a better and more streamlined online shopping customer journey, enabling fans to shop, and purchase seamlessly.

 Facebook: A New Online Shopping Experience:

-It’s the battle of social networks as TikTok takes on Facebook head-to-head in the ultimate social commerce push.
-Along with numerous social commerce developments, TikTok will be rolling out a livestream shopping feature and has already announced a partnership with eCommerce site, Shopify, which will give brands the opportunity to better reach TikTok’s younger Gen Z audience.
+It’s the battle of social networks as TikTok takes on Facebook head to head in the ultimate social commerce push.
+Along with numerous social commerce developments, TikTok will be rolling out a Livestream shopping feature and has already announced a partnership with an eCommerce site, Shopify, which will give brands the opportunity to better reach TikTok’s younger Gen Z audience.
 Video advertising has grown exponentially in the last few years, across platforms such as Snapchat and Instagram, so we can expect TikTok to take the next step in the evolution of social media selling.

 How UGC can help your brand tap into social commerce?

 - Social proof: Having users post about a brand will not only generate awareness